 Project: On-line NZ Sign Language Dictionary

 NZ Sign Language is the language of the Deaf community in New Zealand.
 Like other Sign Languages around the world, it is a full language with its own vocabulary and grammatical structure - it isn't a signed version of English and it isn't just a collection of gestures.
 Like other Sign Languages, it is not a written language, partly because it is hard to write down a language in which the words and sentences involve simultaneous movements of parts of the body in three dimensions.
-Another reason is that it is only in the past two decades that NZ Sign Language has been recognised as a real, natural, human language.
+Another reason is that it is only in the past three decades that NZ Sign Language has been recognised as a real, natural, human language.

 NZ Sign Language is distinct from other sign languages used in other countries around the world, though it is closely related to AusLan (Australian Sign Language) and is descended from British Sign Language.